inscapist/terraform-k3s-private-cloud/docs/getting-started.md

 ## How do I use this?

 1. Refer or select one of the [examples](./examples)
-2. Customize the module by referring to [variables.tf](./variables.tf)
+2. Customize the module by referring to their `variables.tf`
 3. Access the master instance with GoSSM or via AWS console, or by Port Tunneling `:6443`

 ### Existing VPC